 The arbitrator may determine how the costs and expenses of the arbitration will be allocated between the parties, and may award attorneys’ fees.

-XIII.
+XIV.
 Limitation of Liability

 WE ARE NOT LIABLE FOR ANY INDIRECT, CONSEQUENTIAL, INCIDENTAL, SPECIAL, AGGRAVATED, PUNITIVE OR EXEMPLARY DAMAGES DIRECTLY OR INDIRECTLY ARISING FROM OR IN ANY WAY RELATED TO THIS AGREEMENT, YOUR MEMBERSHIP, THE GIG SERVICES (INCLUDING THE VEHICLES, RESERVATIONS, YOUR ACCOUNT, THE WEBSITE, THE MOBILE APP, AND MEMBER SUPPORT), INCLUDING LOSS OF PROFIT OR REVENUE, FINANCIAL LOSS, LOSS OF BUSINESS OPPORTUNITIES, BREACH OF PRIVACY OR SECURITY, PROPERTY DAMAGE, PERSONAL INJURY OR ANY OTHER FORESEEABLE OR UNFORESEEABLE LOSS, NO MATTER HOW IT WAS CAUSED, EVEN IF WE WERE NEGLIGENT OR WERE ADVISED OF THE POSSIBILITY OF SUCH DAMAGES; FOR ANY ERROR OR OMISSION IN THE OPERATION OR MANAGEMENT IN RESPECT OF ANY PART OF THE GIG SERVICES; FOR ANY LOST, STOLEN, DAMAGED, OR EXPIRED IDENTIFIERS, PASSWORDS, CODES, BENEFITS, GIG CARDS, DISCOUNTS, REBATES, CREDITS OR PROMOTIONS; FOR THE DENIAL, RESTRICTION, SUSPENSION, DISRUPTION OR INACCESSIBILITY OF YOUR MEMBERSHIP OR YOUR PARTICIPATION IN ANY PART OF THE GIG SERVICES; OR FOR ANY LOSS, DAMAGE, INJURY OR DEATH IN RELATION TO ANY GIG MEMBER OR THIRD PARTY ARISING FROM THE USE OF A VEHICLE, LOSS OR DAMAGE INCURRED BY THE GIG MEMBER.

-XIV.
+XV.
 General Matters

 A. No Reverse Engineering